 Using the Data Authentication setting is only relevant when using a CBC cipher.
 When using a GCM cipher (the default in the Desktop and iOS application), data authentication is provided as part of the GCM construction itself.

 When connecting to the VPN, GCM ciphers are preferred over CBC as they are much more efficient when AES acceleration is present.
 For systems without AES acceleration, we recommend that users connect over WireGuard, as the most efficient software alternative.
-(This includes Intel/AMD processors older than approximately 2013, ARM processors without AES extensions, etc.) There is rarely any reason to use CBC ciphers, but we will continue to support these with SHA256 data authentication.
+(This includes Intel/AMD processors older than approximately 2013, ARM processors without AES extensions, etc.).

 When connecting over the WireGuard protocol, the PIA application already uses the RSA-4096 certificate to authenticate the server.